 Stay: Parador de Olite (Standard)

 Enjoy breakfast at the parador before heading north to the town of Pamplona, home to the world-famous Running of the Bulls.
 It's an ideal lunch stop, with plenty of inviting tapas bars dotted among its old town spread of 12th century churches and charming plazas.
 Continuing north, pause at the Marques de Riscal – a bodega whose daringly curved architecture rivals that of the Guggenheim – before arriving at Santo Domingo.
 It's the perfect base for exploring Upper Rioja.
 Spend the day taking in the region's many vineyards and wine producers as well as appreciating the urbane highlights of Santa Domingo itself, including the town's impressive cathedral and winding medieval streets.
 The nearby town of San Millán de la Cogolla is also well worth a visit, home to two historic monasteries – San Millán de Yuso and San Millán se Suso.
 Come the evening, you'll overnight at the superb Parador de Santo Domingo, a 12th century former hospital located right next to the cathedral.

 Stay: Parador de Santo Domingo de la Calzada (Superior)

 Day 5: Departure

-After breakfast, drive back to Bilbao airport, return your hire car and board your flight back to the UK.
+After breakfast, return your hire car and board either your flight or overnight ferry back to the UK.

 Validity: Year round